A tribute to Jack Charlton’s Republic of Ireland and a memorable era

-Back in 1986, with Northern Ireland celebrating a second successive World Cup qualification, the Republic was the poor relative, in debt, in decline, and with a lot of empty seats and coffers to fill.
+While Northern Ireland were celebrating a second consecutive World Cup qualification in 1986, the Republic was the poor relative, in debt, in decline, and with a lot of empty seats and coffers to fill.

 Despite that, Charlton knew he would be accepted very quickly by his new congregation after walking through Dublin’s main thoroughfare in O’Connell Street.

 “The Irish people are very close in character to the Geordie,” Charlton said.
 “They are very welcoming to strangers, they’re not false, they like a pint and a laugh and a party.”

 So began a decade long celebration that lifted the Boys in Green to the top eight teams in the world for one brief but beautiful moment.

 Charlton had beaten late entrant Bob Paisley, a multiple trophy winner, to the FAI hot seat, and his introduction to the gathered press was a million miles away from the carefully staged managed productions of the modern day.

 In fact, it almost turned into an impromptu David Haye and Tony Bellew pre-match fight when Charlton challenged hardened journalist and ex-international Eamon Dunphy’s line of questioning.
 That relationship turned increasingly sour as time went by.

 ‘No nice stuff’

 Shamrock midfielder Pat Byrne recounted to the Irish Times just how unwavering the new manager was about tactics: “He made it very clear that first time on the training ground that ‘we are not going to have any nice stuff here.